obsidianmd/obsidian-sample-plugin/README.md

 Why Not to have this functionality build-in into Obsidian?

 And rename a **bunch of files** and update their reference in code base respectively.
-So now you can rename a bunch of files from the directory and all imports also will be updated in a code-base
+So now you can rename a bunch of files at once and all imports also will be updated in the vault

 # Installation
 Follow the steps below to install Tasks.